Pythm/ad-ElectricalManagement/README.md

     - pause_charging
 ```

 You can also configure electricalManagement to use your own Notification app instead with `notify_app`.
 You'll need to have a function in your app to receive.
-App sends one notification pr notify_receiver entry with kwargs: message, message_title, message_recipient and also_if_not_home.
+App sends one call with kwargs: message, message_title, message_recipient and also_if_not_home.
+Data might contain tag to replace old notifications.
 More kwargs can be added later or on request.

 ```python
     def send_notification(self, **kwargs) -> None: